 The phenomena of diversity-induced resonance in an array of coupled bistable systems with small-world connectivity and random time delays are investigated.
 It is found that the diversity of the coupled network in the form of quenched noise can induce a resonant effect in response to external signals.
 By choosing proper value of the coupling c between elements and the normalized shortcut number p, the resonant behavior of the system is enhanced.
 The resonance is reduced when the mean delay time in the system is increased.
 The resonance can be induced for relatively large and p.

-05.40.-a – Fluctuation phenomena, random processes, noise, and Brownian motion.
+PACS: 05.45.-a – Nonlinear dynamics and chaos / 05.40.-a – Fluctuation phenomena, random processes, noise, and Brownian motion

-© EPLA 2009
+© EPLA, 2009

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.